sairaghav/QA-Challenge/Q3/README.md

     io.kompose.service: api
 ```

-- The `type` is configured as `NodePort` to allow internal access for debugging.
+- The `type` is configured as `NodePort` to allow access for debugging.
 In case, this is to be exposed to the internet, configure `type` as `LoadBalancer`
 - `nodePort` can optionally be specified explicitly to allow access to that specific port.

 # Verifying configuration